NormanCao2702/Transit-Analysis/GTFS_Real_Time_Data/README.md

 ## Steps
 1. Get the real-time data from Translink
 2. Extract the real-time data
-3. Clean the data and extract the features
+3. Clean the data and generate the output column
-4. Apply the data to machine learning models
+4. Analyze the outputs
-5. Evaluate the machine learning models
+5. Train and evaluate the model

 <br>